Last updated on February 14th, 2023

 My zester is one of my very favorite kitchen tools because not only does it create the finest little shreds of zest, but it has so many uses!

-If you don’t have a zester yet, I highly recommend one!
+If you don’t have a lemon zester yet, I highly recommend one!
 I zest garlic cloves, chocolate for shavings and of course, citrus fruits!

 It’s an amazing little workhorse that lasts for years and never seems to need sharpening!